AgnostiqHQ/covalent-slurm-plugin/README.md

 def my_custom_task(x, y):
     return x + y
 ```

-As seen above, the `prerun_commands` argument can be used to execute a list of shell commands before submitting the workflow.

 For more information about how to get started with Covalent, check out the project [homepage](https://github.com/AgnostiqHQ/covalent) and the official [documentation](https://covalent.readthedocs.io/en/latest/).